 For many of us, the Holiday shopping season is all about budgeting; we’ve got a lot of gifts to give and only a certain amount of money available to buy them.
 So, if you receive an unexpected email claiming that you’re eligible for a refund, it can be tempting to find out what’s going on.

-Unless you’re part of a class action settlement, it would be extremely rare for a retailer to email you, unannounced, to let you know that you’ve suddenly received a refund.
-This is especially so if you haven’t recently returned anything.
+It would be extremely rare for a retailer to email you, unannounced, to let you know that you’ve suddenly received a refund.
+This is particularly true if you haven’t recently returned anything.

 Even if a retailer did choose to let you know through an email, they’ll almost always provide a brief description in the subject line.
 Something along the lines of, “Your Amazon order of [ABC Product] is eligible for a rebate.”